adrian-hintze/SnapSubset/README.md

 # Project deprecated
 Constant new versions of ECMAScript and Snap!, and a lack of time, keep me from working on this project.
-Also this was designed back in a time when I still was lacking some skills to build mantainable code which only makes matters worse.

 This project would need a full rewrite.